OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-04.md

 ## 1 Kings 4:12

-Baana the son of Ahilud, in Taanach and Megiddo, and all Beth-shean,
+Baana, the son of Ahilud, in Taanach and Megiddo, and all Beth-shean,
 which is beside Zarethan below Jezreel, from Beth-shean to Abel-meholah,
-as far as the other side of Jokmeam;
+extending to the other side of Jokmeam;

 ## 1 Kings 4:13